Most Popular

 07

-Receive Decision Under Priority Processing
+Receive Decision Through Faster Processing

 Success hinges on three things: a well-matched supervisor, a fundable research proposal, and documented financial readiness beyond the CAD 22,895 minimum.
 Start supervisor outreach 12 to 18 months before your target intake, align your proposal with active lab funding, and organise proof-of-funds to cover multi-year living costs.
-With priority processing and clear PR lanes, a Canadian doctorate is among the most strategic higher-education investments available to Indian academics in 2026.
+With faster processing and clear PR lanes, a Canadian doctorate is among the most strategic higher-education investments available to Indian academics in 2026.

 For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore Canada Study Visa FAQs guide to know the answers of all your questions.